 Onsite Accessibility Tour

-On Wednesday, March 27, there will be a tour of the Oregon Convention Center for attendees with accessibility needs to see the facility and the associated accessibility features.
+On Wednesday, March 4, there will be a tour of the Henry B. González Convention Center for attendees with accessibility needs to see the facility and the associated accessibility features.
 This tour will also provide the opportunity to ask questions about conference accessibility.
-For more information, please see the conference schedule or email firstname.lastname@example.org.
+For more information, please see the conference schedule or email Colleen Cable at firstname.lastname@example.org.

-Requests for help are best addressed directly to the Accessibility Desk.
+Requests for help onsite are best addressed directly to the Accessibility Desk.
 While the conference is in session, AWP’s small staff cannot monitor social media for requests.
 Please see the staff at the Accessibility Desk if you have a request.
-The onsite Accessibility Desk is located on Level 1 in Exhibit Hall A, and directly next to the registration Help Desk.
-If you require assistance after-hours, or are unable to get to the Accessibility Desk, please see the Onsite Accessibility Contact section of this document.
+The onsite Accessibility Desk will be located in Exhibit Hall 3 on the Street Level of the Henry B. González Convention Center, and directly next to the Registration Help Desk.
+If you require assistance after hours, or are unable to get to the Accessibility Desk, please see the Onsite Accessibility Contact section of this document.

 Interpreters & CART

-Interpreters, including American Sign Language, Cued Speech Alliteration, and Computer Assisted Real Time Captioning (CART) are available.
-AWP only utilizes experienced, professional interpreters and CART providers.
+Interpreters, including American Sign Language, Cued Speech Alliteration, and Computer Assisted Real Time Captioning (CART), are available.

 Arrangements for interpreters and CART require advanced planning for a conference as large as AWP’s.
 Interpreters can best meet interpreting and CART needs when requests are received for the specific events you will attend in advance.
-To make a request for an interpreter, contact Colleen Cable at email@example.com by Wednesday, February 27, 2019 with a list of the events you plan to attend.
-AWP makes every effort to accommodate requests that arrive after February 27, but sometimes interpreters are unavailable unless booked well in advance of our conference.
+To make a request for an interpreter, contact Colleen Cable at email@example.com by Wednesday, February 5, 2020, with a list of the events you plan to attend.
+AWP will make every effort to accommodate requests that arrive after February 5, but sometimes interpreters are unavailable unless booked well in advance of our conference.

 Deaf & Hard of Hearing Services

-The audio-visual provider requires rooms that utilize Assistive Listening Devices to be assigned no later than 4 days in advance of the event.
+The audiovisual provider has several assisted listening devices for use in a limited number of rooms at the Henry B. González Convention Center.
+The audiovisual provider requires rooms that utilize Assistive Listening Devices to be assigned no later than 4 days in advance of the event.

-To see if a room has been assigned an Assistive Listening Device, or to inquire if a room can be assigned an Assistive Listening Device on short notice, please email Colleen Cable with “Onsite Accessibility” in the subject line at email@example.com, and detail the specific title, day, time, and location of the events, or visit the Accessibility Services desk located in the registration area on Level 1 in Exhibit Hall A.
+To see if a room has been assigned an Assistive Listening Device, or to inquire if a room can be assigned an Assistive Listening Device, please email Colleen Cable at firstname.lastname@example.org, and detail the specific title, day, time, and location of the events.

 Attendants & Assistants

 Registered attendees requiring an attendant or assistant to facilitate their participation and accessibility needs will be granted one complimentary registration for an attendant/assistant.
-To register an attendant/assistant, please contact Aubrey Kamppila at firstname.lastname@example.org.
+To register an attendant/assistant, please email Chelsea McLin at email@example.com.

 Volunteers are available for those who may require assistance throughout the conference.
 Volunteers can provide assistance with note taking, navigation, and other tasks.
-AWP can best meet volunteer assistance needs when requests are sent by Wednesday, February 27, 2019 to Colleen Cable at email@example.com.
-AWP makes every effort to accommodate requests that arrive after February 27.
+AWP can best meet volunteer assistance needs when requests are sent by Wednesday, February 5, 2020, to Colleen Cable at firstname.lastname@example.org.
+AWP will make every effort to accommodate requests that arrive after February 5.

 Attendees requiring specific problem solving and onsite assistance during the conference should request it from personnel at the Accessibility Desk.
 Please see the Accessibility Desk section of this document for directions.